tsuru/basebuilder/README.rst

 The `add_key` hook receives the ssh public key of the machine and user that is running tsuru.
 This is for allowing tsuru to run commands in the containers (via `tsuru run`).
-The `base_requirements` script is for installing OS requirements, this is not platform dependent, then it serves for any kind of application.
+The `so_dependencies` script is for installing OS requirements, this is not platform dependent, then it serves for any kind of application.

 The placeholders are just empty files that you'll have to implement in order